gnat/css-scope-inline/README.md

 * No high risk of eventually requiring a build step.
 It just works.
 * No chance of [deprecations](https://windicss.org/posts/sunsetting.html).
 15 lines is infinitely maintainable.
 * Use the browser inspector to live edit / copy / paste styles.
+* Zero friction movement of styles between inline and `.css` files.
 * Universal vanilla CSS.
 No special syntax or editor plugins to install.